 North America held more than a 30% share of the market in 2022.
 On the other hand, the Asia Pacific region is anticipated to grow at the fastest CAGR of approximately 11% over the projected period

-Grand View Research has segmented the global wildlife health market on the basis of animal type, product, route of administration, end-use, and region:
+Grand View Research has segmented the global wildlife health market based on product, animal, end use, sales channel, and region:

 Mammals